 After coming back to Singapore, he obtained a second HSDP grant to introduce Computer-Guided Sinus Surgery using the latest electromagnetic technology in Singapore.
 Today, computer-guided surgery has become the standard of care in Singapore, as it is in most developed economies.
 After a joint 120 patient study with NUS on sublingual immunotherapy, he started this form of therapy in TTSH to more optimally manage patients with allergic rhinitis.

 As a sinus specialist in Singapore, Dr Yeak has varied interests and held a concurrent appointment as the first Chief Medical Information Officer for Tan Tock Seng Hospital and helped out as Information Technology Advisor after leaving the hospital.
-As a leading sinus doctor in Singapore, Dr Yeak has helped design the hospital’s Electronic Medical Record system from scratch to achieve Healthcare Information and Management Systems Society (HIMMS) Level 6, the highest award in Singapore and the region, besides bagging numerous local IT awards.
+As a leading sinus doctor in Singapore, Dr Yeak has helped design the hospital’s Electronic Medical Record system from scratch to achieve Healthcare Information and Management Systems Society (HIMSS) Level 6, the highest award in Singapore and the region, besides bagging numerous local IT awards.
 He designed a fully electronic ENT system which is currently being used in TTSH and of course in Amandela ENT.

-Dr Yeak is married to Elizabeth, an educator and they have 3 children, a girl and 2 boys.
-The older 2 are currently junior doctors working in our restructured hospitals.
+Dr Yeak is married to Elizabeth, an educator and they have three children, a girl, and two boys.
+The older two are currently junior doctors working in our restructured hospitals.
 Contact us today to learn more about Dr Yeak and his sinusitis specialist clinic in Singapore.